rond-authz/rond-authz.github.io/_docs/cheat-sheet.md

 ## Query generation

-Suppose you want to create a query using the Query Generation feature of Rönd you have to use the `data.resources` variable to obtain the generator and define your comparising you want to be matched in the final query.
+If you want to create a query using the Query Generation feature of Rönd, you have to use the `data.resources` variable to obtain the generator and define your comparising you want to be matched in the final query.

 ```
 my_query_generator {